yuliyakim01/rsschool-cv/cv.md

 * Web Application Development Project
   * Developed a full-stack web application for the World Wide Web Programming final project, demonstrating proficiency in both front-end (HTML, CSS) and back-end development (JavaScript, jQuery)
   * Integrated Spotify API for enhanced functionality and implemented real-time communication features with Socket.io

+### Experience
+* Quality Schools International Dushanbe
+Sep.
+2024 – Present
+Data Analyst & Teacher Support
+  * Improved data efficiency for the school’s lunch tracking system using Microsoft Excel and automated workflows
+  * Designed and managed after-school activities forms, streamlining student and teacher participation
+  * Trained in the SchoolsBuddies interface, ensuring seamless student and parent scheduling
+  * Presented to high school students about studying in the US/abroad, offering guidance and insights into international education
+  * Part of the Technology Strategic Planning Team, contributing to the school's technology vision, including the implications of AI
+  * Worked closely with the IT Manager to learn about hardware management and school interface systems, gaining hands-on experience in school technology infrastructure.

+* Housing Residential Education at University of Denver, Denver, CO
+Jan.
+2022 – Jun.
+2024
+Resident Assistant in Nelson & Nagel Hall
+  * Addressed and resolved a variety of student issues from interpersonal conflicts to emergency response, showcasing adeptness in critical thinking, leadership and problem solving
+  * Fostered an inclusive community among residents from diverse backgrounds, enhancing the ability to work effectively in diverse teams and understand varied user needs in software development
+  * Developed exceptional communication skills through regular interactions with students, staff and administrators

+### Education
+**University of Denver**
+_Bachelor of Science Computer Science & Psychology_
+* **GPA**: 3.59
+* **Honors**: x4 Dean’s List, International Diversity Award Scholarship, Pioneer Scholarship, Denver Scholar Scholarship, Society of Women Engineers
+* **Relevant Courses**: Computer Organization, Data Structures & Algorithms, Human-Computer Interaction, Research Methods, World Wide Web Programming (I & II), Introduction to Systems Programming, Operating Systems, Mathematical Logic and Proof, Discrete Structures, Programming Languages, Front-End Development

+### English
+**IELTS Score**: 7
+**Level**: Fluent
+**Practice**:
+1. Attended English taught schools since 2nd grade where English is the language of instruction
+2. Graduated from Quality Schools International Dushanbe with a 3.8 GPA
+3. Graduated from University of Denver in June 2024
+4. Took and passed three Advanced Placement (AP) classes in high school:
+   * AP English Language and Composition: 5
+   * AP US History: 3
+   * AP Psychology: 3